-Vessel strikes within the U.S. West Coast EEZ continues to be a threat to all large whale populations (Redfern et al. 2013; 2019; Moore et al. 2018).
-However, a complex of vessel types, speeds, and destination ports all contribute to variability in ship traffic and these factors may be influenced by economic and regulatory changes.
-For example, Moore et al. (2018) found that primary routes travelled by ships changed when emission control areas (ECAs) were established off the U.S. West Coast.
+Vessel strikes within the U.S. West Coast EEZ impact all large whale populations (Redfern et al. 2013; 2019; Moore et al. 2018).
+Diverse vessel types, speeds, and destination ports all contribute to variability in vessel traffic and these factors may be influenced by economic and regulatory changes.
+For example, Moore et al. (2018) found that primary routes travelled by vessels changed when emission control areas (ECAs) were established off the U.S. West Coast.
 They also found that large vessels typically reduced their speed by 3-6 kts in ECAs between 2008 and 2015.
 The speed reductions are thought to be a strategy to reduce operating costs associated with more expensive, cleaner burning fuels required within the ECAs.
-In contrast, Moore et al. (2018) noted that some vessels increased their speed when they transited longer routes to avoid the ECAs.
-Further research is necessary to understand how variability in vessel traffic affects ship strike risk and mitigation strategies, though Redfern et al. (2019) note that a combination of vessel speed reductions and expansion of areas to be avoided should be considered.
+In contrast, Moore et al. (2018) noted that some vessels increased speed when transiting longer routes to avoid the ECAs.
+Further research is ongoing to understand how variability in vessel traffic affects vessel strike risk and mitigation strategies, though Redfern et al. (2019) note that a combination of vessel speed reductions and expansion of areas to be avoided should be considered.